Skip to main content

 Regarding uterine fibroids, oral GnRH antagonists (elagolix, relugolix, linzagolix) have shown significant reductions in heavy menstrual bleeding and fibroid volume.
 A meta-analysis indicated that these antagonists were more effective than placebo in reducing bleeding and fibroid volume, while also demonstrating a lower reduction in bone density compared to placebo, especially when combined with add-back therapy.

-The primary limitation of long-term GnRH antagonist use for these gynecological conditions is the induced hypoestrogenic state, which can lead to vasomotor symptoms (hot flashes), vaginal dryness, and (BMD) loss.
+The primary limitation of long-term GnRH antagonist use for these gynecological conditions is the induced hypoestrogenic state, which can lead to vasomotor symptoms (hot flashes), vaginal dryness, and bone mineral density (BMD) loss.
 Clinical trials consistently report BMD decreases, particularly at higher doses or without add-back therapy.
 Add-back therapy, typically low-dose estradiol and norethindrone acetate, is crucial for extending treatment duration beyond six months, preserving bone health, and improving tolerability without compromising efficacy in symptom control.

 Surgical interventions for endometriosis (excision, ablation) and fibroids (myomectomy, hysterectomy) offer direct removal of pathological tissue.
 Excision of endometriosis has shown superior long-term pain relief and lower recurrence rates compared to ablation.
 Hysterectomy for fibroids provides a definitive cure, preventing recurrence, but comes with the irreversible loss of fertility and potential surgical complications.
 Myomectomy preserves fertility but carries a risk of fibroid recurrence.